-After their visit, most will depart Rothenburg ob der Tauber with memories of a romantic medieval town that seems almost frozen in time.
+After their stop in town, most visitors depart Rothenburg ob der Tauber with memories of a romantic medieval town that seems almost frozen in time.

 But a careful measured walk also produces a deeper examination of the town’s history with clear signs to an historical and centuries-old presence of Jews.
 A Jewish settlement goes back to at least 1180 AD/CE in written records with the appearance of the name of Samuel Biscopf, a Jew from Rothenburg ob der Tauber (“erste Erwähnung eines Rotenburger Juden”: [ℵ1], p.
 136; [ℵ2], pp. 133-135).

 The centuries are marked with a growing thriving Jewish community, persecution, violent death, explusion, and a return to life.

 • 1180 AD/CE, first mention of Jewish community in Rothenburg; 1st Jewish quarter and synagogue at present-day Kapellenplatz.

 • 1250-1286, Rabbi Meir ben Baruch, teaching life and times in Rothenburg.

 • 1298, Rintfleisch-Pogrom: 450 Jews killed in Rothenburg; total 5000 Jews dead in Franconia.

 • 1339, some of the first set of graves buried at the Jewish Cemetery, at present-day Schrannenplatz